Stability Analysis of Planar Probabilistic Piecewise Constant Derivative Systems: Probabilistic Piecewise Constant Derivative Systems

 \section{Probabilistic Piecewise Constant Derivative Systems}

-In this section, we present the details of the Probabilistic Piecewise Constant Derivative Systems (PPCD) and provide a characterization of absolute and almost sure convergence by a reduction to that of DTMCs.
+In this section, we present the details of the Probabilistic Piecewise Constant Derivative Systems ($\ppcd$) and provide a characterization of absolute and almost sure stability by a reduction to that of DTMCs.